nighon/full-stack-fastapi-template/backend/README.md

 I don't want to use SQLModel.
 Could you convert the code int `models.py` to the code using Pydantic and SQLAlchemy?

+Because I want to have different directories to keep these models, to make things clean and easy to understand.
+For example.

+app/models: for SQLAlchemy models app/schemas: for Pydantic models (response_model for rest api) app/request_models: for Pydantic models (request_model for rest api)

+Or, I want to have directories like this,

+app/models (for SQLAlchemy models) app/schemas/request (for request models) app/schemas/response (for response models)